Using elevation bands in 3D on GOHUNT Maps when e-scouting for mule deer.

 First off, I should define an elevation band in my terms.

-Since I’m a mule deer hunter, my definition for an elevation band is “a snapshot of terrain elevation that is usable habitat during a certain core time period of a mule deer’s seasonal needs to survive.”
+Since I’m a mule deer hunter, my definition for an Elevation Band is “a snapshot of terrain elevation that is usable habitat during a certain core time period of a mule deer’s seasonal needs to survive.”
 This definition can obviously be expanded to other species as well.
+But this is what I believe fully describes what an Elevation Band can do and how it relates to a mule deer's annual year.

 For example, if you're looking for a high country hunt, you can select the higher elevation bands and instantly see where in the unit or state those elevation bands can be found.
 Have a late-season mule deer hunt?
 You can select the elevation bands that are lower on the mountain.

-If you caught the two-part series (Part 1 andPart 2) I did a few years ago on summer scouting for late fall mule deer hunting success, I broke down elevation bands.
+If you caught the two-part series (Part 1 andPart 2) I did a few years ago on tactics for summer scouting for late fall mule deer hunting success, I broke down elevation bands and how in time, you can put the pieces of the puzzle together when it comes to elevation deer prefer to be at during certain times of th year.
 Below is an excerpt from that article:

 Various types of mule deer zones: